AnotherChocoMilky/ChocoX-Library/README.md

   <img src="static/icons/logo1024x1024.png" alt="Choco MilkyX Logo" width="200"/>
 </p>

-<h1 align="center">chocomilkyX Library</h1>
+<h1 align="center">ChocoX Library</h1>

 <p align="center">
-  The chocomilkyX library is a simple static web project for downloading IPAs from your favourite repos.<br/>
+  The ChocoX Library project is a simple static web project for downloading IPAs from your favorite repos.<br/>
-  The project is designed to be lightweight, easy to customize, and ready for GitHub Pages.<br/>
+  The project is designed to be a lightweight, easy to customize repo importer.<br/>
-  Your favourite library, with the repos you need, all in one place.
+  This is a fork of chocomilkyX by @gablili on GitHub, where his project was a fork of my original project.
 </p>

 <p align="center">